Athens Greece Now Menu

 Theodoros Kolokotronis (1770–1843):

 A military leader and key figure in the Greek War of Independence, Kolokotronis became a national hero for his role in leading Greek forces against the Ottomans.
 After independence, he continued to exert influence in Greek politics and was a supporter of Ioannis Kapodistrias.
-Although his influence waned after Kapodistrias' assassination, Kolokotronis remained a symbol of the revolutionary spirit.
+Although his influence waned after Kapodistrias' assassination, Kolokotronis remained a symbol of the revolutionary victory and it's national ambitions.

 Alexandros Mavrokordatos (1791–1865):